a-sit-plus/wallet-issuing-backend/README.md

-# Wallet Issuing Service (IDA)
+# Wallet Issuing Service

-This service implements OpenID for Verifiable Credential Issuance (OpenID4VCI) using [VC-K](https://github.com/a-sit-plus/vck) to issue Verifiable Credentials to compatible wallets.
+This service implements [OpenID for Verifiable Credential Issuance](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html) (OpenID4VCI) using [VC-K](https://github.com/a-sit-plus/vck) to issue Verifiable Credentials to compatible wallets.
+Users can log in with [ID Austria](https://www.id-austria.gv.at/) (or any other notified eIDAS scheme) or with their EU PID to provide their identity data.
+This service then converts that data into the requested credential, with several [Verifiable Credential schemes](https://github.com/a-sit-plus/credentials-collection) being supported.

 ## Main Features

-- OpenID4VCI issuer endpoints for credential issuance
+- ✨ Full OpenID4VCI issuance stack: implements authorization code flow and pre-authorized flow for smooth wallet onboarding
+- 🧭 Built‑in OAuth2 authorization server purpose‑built for OID4VCI (pushed authorization, authorize, and token endpoints)
+- 🪪 EIDAS‑ready: converts identity data from the external ID Austria Service (or any other eIDAS‑notified e‑ID) into verifiable credentials
+- 🧩 Standards‑driven metadata: Publishes OID4VCI issuer and OAuth2/OIDC metadata for automatic client configuration
-- Configurable credential lifetime and issuer signing keys
+- 🔐 Configurable credential lifetime and issuer signing keys
-- Revocation list generation and refresh scheduling
+- 🔁 Revocation list generation with refresh scheduling
-- Spring Boot service with standard server, logging, and database configuration
+- ⚙️ Spring Boot service with standard server, logging, and database configuration

 ## Quick Start